My journey towards art

 Not a planned one.

-But a moment where something inside you needs somewhere to go.
+But a moment where something inside you needs somewhere safe to go.

 🌿 A Life That Shifted Without Warning